 - 1. Caption: 10-word limit.
-This is a title identifying the subject of the measure.
+The caption is a title identifying the subject of the measure.
 The name of the district and dollar amounts are not included in the caption. - 2.
 Question: 20-word limit.
-The question asks voters if they will allow the district to impose a dollar amount of tax or a tax rate.
-It must be stated so that it can be answered "yes" or "no."
+The question asks the voters if they will allow the district to impose a dollar amount of tax or a tax rate.
+The question must be stated so that it can be answered "yes" or "no."

-In addition, a "yes" response must mean that voters approve the measure, while a "no" response must mean they do not approve.
+In addition, a "yes" response to the question must mean that voters approve the measure, while a "no" response must mean the voters do not approve the measure.

-Except for general obligation bond measures, the question must contain the amount of property tax in dollars and cents or the tax rate per \$1,000 of assessed value being requested and the first fiscal year the tax will be imposed.
-For local option tax measures, it must include the purpose of the tax, such as operating or capital project, and the number of years that the tax will be imposed (OAR 150-280-0020).
+The question must contain the amount of property tax in dollars and cents or the tax rate per \$1,000 of assessed value being requested, and the first fiscal year the tax will be imposed.
+For local option tax measures, the question must include the purpose of the tax, such as operating or capital project, and the number of years that the tax will be imposed.
+(ORS 280.070)

-The word "district" can be substituted if the full name of the local government is in the ballot title summary (OAR 150-280-0020).
+The word "district" can be substituted if the full name of the local government is in the ballot summary.
+(OAR 150-280.075)

-The following statement is required directly after the question for new local option taxes: "This measure may cause property taxes to increase more than three percent."
-This statement is not included in the 20-word limit [ORS 280.070(4)].
+Directly following the question for local option taxes this statement is required: "This measure may cause property taxes to increase more than three percent."
+This statement is not included in the 20-word limit.
+[ORS 280.070(4)]